In Demand Career Spotlight Series – Patient Access Representative

 By completing our Medical & Dental Administrative Assistant Program, students will be Certified Billing and Coding Specialists within four to six months, equipped with the skills and knowledge to take on the responsibilities of a Patient Access Representative.

 Classes are starting soon.
-To learn more about this exciting new career opportunity and take the next step towards an in-demand job in a growing industry, contact us today.
+Contact us today to learn more about this exciting new career opportunity and take the next step towards an in-demand job in a growing industry.